LanceFontanilla/fs-journal/journal/05/questions.md

 04. Which two `HTTP` request types include a body?

-  > The two HTTP requst types that include a body are Create and Update.
+  > The two HTTP request types that include a body are Create and Update.

 05. In a/an _______ coding model, when you call a function, it returns only when the action has finished and stops your program for the time the action takes.
 Likewise in a/an _______ coding model, multiple things are allowed to happen at one time.
 When you perform an action, your program continues to run.
 Fill in the blanks.

   > In a Synchronous coding model, you call a function and it returns only when the action has finished.
-In as Asynchronouse coding model multpile things are allowed to happen at one time.
+In as Asynchronous coding model multiple things are allowed to happen at one time.

 06. What are the three types of data relationships?
 Provide an example of each.